ScanCode is a tool to scan code for license, copyright, package and their documented dependencies and other interesting facts.

 For discussions and chats, we have:

-- an official #aboutcode IRC channel on freenode (server chat.freenode.net).
+an official #aboutcode IRC channel on liberachat (server web.libera.chat).
 This channel receives build and commit notifications and can be noisy.
 You can use your favorite IRC client or use the web chat.

 Source code and downloads

-- Multiple other secondary permissive or copyleft licenses (LGPL, MIT, BSD, GPL 2/3, etc.) for third-party components.
+Multiple other secondary permissive or copyleft licenses (LGPL, MIT, BSD, GPL 2/3, etc.) for third-party components and test suite code and data.

 See the NOTICE file and the .ABOUT files that document the origin and license of the third-party code used in ScanCode for more details.